Starflight-code/Youtube_DL_Frontend/internal notes.md

 - Impliment modular command parsing system -> Tested and working
 - Add command parsing for submenus
 - Integrate all parsing systems together within a menu tree

+Fixed
+- An issue where menu data would not update until program restarts